Interlochen Public Radio: History

 Joseph E. Maddy, founder of the National Music Camp (now the Interlochen Center for the Arts), had long wanted to bring a fine arts radio station to Northern Michigan.
 In 1963, WIAA signed on for the first time.
 Originally broadcasting eight hours per day, it grew enough within a decade to become a charter member of NPR.
 Interlochen Public Radio became a network in 1989 with the addition of WICV.
 Interlochen bought contemporary Christian station WDQV in 2005 and converted it into a third satellite for the eastern portion of the market, WIAB.

 In 2000, Interlochen signed on WICA at 91.5, and by 2001 all NPR news and talk programming moved there from WIAA/WICV.
-However, WICA does not have nearly the signal strength of WIAA.
+However, WICA does not have nearly as large a footprint as WIAA.
+It must conform its signal to protect WHMW-FM in Mount Pleasant, also at 91.5.
 As a result, Cadillac, the second-largest city in IPR's service area, does not have a clear signal for NPR talk programming; WICA's signal in Cadillac is marginal at best.
 This is true even after the addition of two repeaters for WICA since the turn of the millennium.

-In 2018, Interlochen sold WICV to Northern Christian Radio for $150,000, and the station adopted a Christian format as an affiliate of The Promise FM.
+In 2018, Interlochen sold WICV to Northern Christian Radio for $150,000, and the station adopted a contemporary Christian format as an affiliate of The Promise FM.